LachlanGunn/oic/README.md

 efficiency.
 Data structures are all dynamically-allocated linked lists, unsuitable for platforms with constrained resources.

-The system will be based upon SCPI, compliant wherever possible.
+The system will be based upon SCPI.
 Adherence to the requirements specified in IEEE 488.2 is not initially planned, as this standard is not available to the author.

-An example session from the current release:

-	Assembling command tree:

-		SYSTEM
-			ERROR
-				NEXT?
-			ERROR?
-		MEASURE
-			VOLTAGE?
-			FREQUENCY?
-		SOURCE
-			VOLTAGE
-		OUTPUT
-			STATE
-			STATE?
-		OUTPUT?
-	*IDN?

-	>> *IDN?
-	OIC,0.1,SCPI Test,0

-	>> :MEASURE:VOLTAGE?
-	0.000000e+000

-	>> :SOURCE:VOLTAGE 15kV

-	>> :MEASURE:VOLTAGE?
-	0.000000e+000

-	>> :OUTPUT:STATE  ON

-	>> :MEASURE:VOLTAGE?
-	1.500000e+004

-	>> :OUTPUT:STATE?
-	1

-	>> :OUTPUT OFF

-	>> :OUTPUT?
-	0

-	>> :SYSTEM:ERROR?
-	0,"No error"

-	>> :CAUSE:AN:ERROR

-	<< Command not found.
-	>> :CAUSE:ANOTHER:ERROR

-	<< Command not found.
-	>> :SYSTEM:ERROR?
-	-100,"Command error;Command not found"

-	>> :SYSTEM:ERROR?
-	-100,"Command error;Command not found"

-	>> :SYSTEM:ERROR?
-	0,"No error"
+## Getting Started ##

+We have developed a simple DAQ interface using an Arduino board, with the ability to both read (using the in-built ADC) and write (using PWM) voltages.

+1. Copy the src/ArduinoSCPIParser directory to your Arduino library directory.
+	In my case, this was C:\Users\Lachlan\Arduino\libraries\ .
+2. Open the sketch src/Examples/Meter/Meter.ino
+3. Upload it to your Arduino board.
+4. Use the serial monitor to talk to the board.
+Some example commands
+	* *IDN? (print some version information)
+	* :SOURCE:VOLTAGE 1V (set the PWM on pin three to output 1V)
+	* :MEASURE:VOLTAGE? (read the voltage on analogue input zero)

 ## Version 1 (In development) ##

 The first version of OIC will provide a basic platform upon which further